WangHanLinHenry/SPA-RL-Agent/README.md

 ## 🙏 Citation
-If you find our work useful in your research please consider citing our paper:
+If you find our work useful in your research, please consider citing our paper:
 ```

 ```